 For starters, avoid targeting keywords that generate SERP features like Answer Boxes, Video results, and Rich Snippets.

-If you want to learn more specific strategies, check out my post where I cover tips on improving your click-through rate.
+For a more detailed look at improving Click-Through-Rate, make sure you check out my post where I cover tips on improving click-through-rate.

 RankBrain and Dwell Time